Annapurna Circuit Trek

 • While solo trekking is possible in the Annapurna region, you should still be aware of altitude sickness and other unexpected difficulties that can arise during your journey.

-• People in Nepal are known for being very hospitable but there can still be scammers.
+• People in Nepal are known for being very hospitable, but there can still be scammers.
 That’s the reason you should consult your guide before doing anything.

 • Water purification isn’t possible in such a rural region of the country.
 So, you’re at risk of water-borne diseases if you don’t carry the purification tablets.